annebeaubien/annebeaubien.github.io/Content/recipes/watermelon_gazpacho.md

 **Instructions:**

-1. Place the sliced red onion and the vinegar into a bowl large enough to hold both and let them sit for about 15 minutes.
+1. Place the sliced **red onion** and the **vinegar** into a bowl large enough to hold both and let them sit for about 15 minutes.
 The vinegar helps to take the bite off the onions, likewise, the onions mellow out the vinegar.
 1. Meanwhile prepare the other ingredients.
-Place the first 4 cups of watermelon, bell pepper, cucumber, tomatoes, jalapeño, lime juice and salt into a blender.
+Place the first 4 cups of **watermelon**, **bell pepper**, **cucumber**, **tomatoes**, **jalapeño**, **lime juice** and **salt** into a blender.
-1. Drain the onions, you can keep the vinegar to make salad dressing out of later, but you won’t need it for anything else in this recipe.
+1. Drain the **onions**, you can keep the vinegar to make salad dressing out of later but you won’t need it for anything else in this recipe.
 Then add the onions to the blender.
 Blend these ingredients on high until smooth.
 1. Pour the soup base out into a fridge-safe container with a tight fitting lid.
-Then add the cubed watermelon and basil.
+Then add the **cubed watermelon** and **basil**.
 Gently stir these in, cover and refrigerate for at least 2 hours.
 1. Serve chilled.